-The Survey Miles Report tracks weekly statistics by survey and includes survey metadata (e.g. survey start/end dates), survey metrics (e.g. linear nautical miles, square nautical miles and features), survey processing progress (cumulative percentage complete) and brief narratives.
-The statistics are required weekly during data acquisition and at a monthly frequency thereafter through the completion of data processing.
+The Survey Miles Report tracks weekly statistics by survey and includes survey metadata (e.g., survey start/end dates), survey metrics (e.g., linear nautical miles, square nautical miles and features), survey processing progress (cumulative percentage complete), and brief narratives.
+The statistics shall be reported on a weekly basis during data acquisition and then on a monthly basis until the data is submitted to the processing branch.